The information below details our recruitment policy

 The purpose of the Skills Pledge is to ensure that all our staff are skilled, competent and able to make a contribution to the success of the organisation.

-As an organisation using the Criminal Records Bureau (CRB), Disclosure Scotland and Access NI services to assess applicants’ suitability for positions of trust, Autism Initiatives complies fully with their Codes of Practice.
+As an organisation using the Disclosure and Barring Service (DBS), Disclosure Scotland and Access NI services to assess applicants’ suitability for positions of trust, Autism Initiatives complies fully with their Codes of Practice.
 We undertake to treat all applicants for positions fairly, and not discriminate against applicants on the basis of conviction or other information revealed.

 We will provide a copy of this policy and the Code to anyone who asks to see it.

 We are committed to equality of opportunity, to following practices, and to providing a service which is free from unfair and unlawful discrimination.
 We ensure that no applicant or member of staff is subject to less favourable treatment on the grounds of offending background.

 We actively promote the right mix of talent, skills and potential and welcome applications from a wide range of candidates, including those with criminal records.
 The selection of candidates for interview will be based on skills, qualifications and experience.

 We encourage all applicants called for interview to provide details of their criminal record at an early stage in the application process.
 We guarantee that this information will only be seen by those who need to see it as part of the recruitment process.
 Applicants will be made aware that they have applied for a position in a regulated service and as such must refer to a caution, reprimand and or conviction when asked about their criminal record.